(I wrote this May 2010, after I came back from a week in Haiti)

 With no infrastructure and no leader, they have learned that they can only trust themselves.

 Sabrina’s clinic is constructed from tarps and poles.
 Everything about it is mobile.
-The “pharmacy” is divided between four suitcases that lie on the dusty ground.
-The “exam room” is made up of the 90 degree convergence of a brick wall and a vertical hanging tarp.
-It is Sabrina’s Clinic because it is organized and operates due to the efforts of an amazing 20-something, nurse-mid-wife of that name.
+The “pharmacy” is divided between four suitcases lying on the dusty ground.
+The “exam room” comprises the 90-degree convergence of a brick wall and a vertical hanging tarp.
+It is Sabrina’s Clinic because it is organized and operates due to the efforts of an amazing 20-something nurse-mid-wife of that name.

 For four months leading up to the January quake, Sabrina searched unsuccessfully for a nursing position.
-Even during the recent shaky economic times, nurses have still been in high demand, but Sabrina’s search proved fruitless.
-She felt strongly that God must have some reason for her unemployment and she leaned on the faith that God was going to do something in her life.
-A couple days after the quake, she got a call asking if she could be at the airport in an hour and a half.
+Even during the recent shaky economic times, nurses were still in high demand, but Sabrina’s search proved fruitless.
+She felt strongly that God must have some reason for her unemployment, and she leaned on the faith that God would do something in her life.
+A few days after the quake, she got a call asking if she could be at the airport in an hour and a half.
 She was needed in Haiti.

 I asked her if she is lonely.
 Her family is not with her.
 She’s young.
 Everything is so different.
 She thinks for a moment and then replies, “No. Not really.
 Since I came here, I believe that God has been telling me that I need to go to Him first.
 Not a boyfriend.
 Not a best girlfriend.
 Not my family.
-Instead, I need to rely on Him completely and tell him everything first.”
-She shakes her head for emphasis, as she continues, “So, no. I’m not lonely.”
-Her words are spoken with strong conviction, accompanied with a calm peace.
+Instead, I must rely on Him completely and tell Him everything first.”
+She shakes her head for emphasis and continues, “So, no. I’m not lonely.”
+Her words are spoken with strong conviction, accompanied by uncanny peace.

 In Haiti, she has found something to trust.
-In Haiti, she has found the only thing to trust.
+In Haiti, she has found the only One to trust.

 Curious.
 Bubbly.
 Creative.
 Curating a life I don't need an escape from and inspiring you to do the same.